-A water audit includes measurement of the quantity and quality of water input within a building or site, assessing the use it is put to and measuring the water output as well (Sturman, Goen et al. 2004).
+A water audit includes measurement of both the quantity and quality of water input within a building or site, assessing the use it is put to and measuring the water output as well (Sturman, Goen et al. 2004).

-Such an analysis helps to plan appropriate actions for water conservation, efficiency and management.
+Such an analysis will help to plan appropriate actions for water conservation, efficiency and management.